 FOG highly recommends Grassland Flora, a Field Guide for the Southern Tablelands (NSW and ACT), by David Eddy, Dave Mallinson, Rainer Rehwinkel and Sarah Sharp.
 It is an easy to use field guide for grassy ecosystems with numerous colour photographs and some illustrations of grassland plants of the Southern Tablelands of NSW and the ACT.
 This book of 156 pages is incredible value.
-ISBN 0731360214, Crown copyright 1998.
+First published 1998, third revised edition 2020.
 See also the companion book, Woodland Flora.

 Friends of Grasslands Inc is the distributor for the book and can supply both retail and wholesale quantities.

 For bulk or commercial orders please email email@example.com.

 Please email firstname.lastname@example.org for more information.

 Click on image to see enlargement.

 Kim Pullen wrote a review of the book in the May - June 1999 FoG newsletter: